 Best Family Plan

 Right now, the best option for families is to take advantage of Verizon's pricing on its unlimited plan.
 Verizon charges $80 a month for the first line of unlimited data — that figure includes both a $20 access fee along with a $5 discount for enrolling in auto-pay.
 Adding additional lines introduces escalating discounts, so a family of four ultimately pays $180 a month for unlimited data, or $45 for each line.
 Again, that price assumes autopay enrollment.

 Note that there's one limit to this unlimited data.
 If you use more than 22GB a month of 4G LTE data, Verizon could throttle you.
-The carrier promises HD video streaming and 10GB of hotspot data — features that Sprint now includes as part of its unlimited plan.
-(T-Mobile caps video streaming at 480p on its standard unlimited plan; you pay an extra $5 per month per line for HD video streaming.
-AT&T's unlimited plan has HD video streaming, too, but only if you opt for the more expensive of that carrier's unlimited deals.)
+(To put that figure in context, T-Mobile's throttling won't kick in unless you use around 32GB of data in a billing period.)
+Verizon promises HD video streaming and 10GB of hotspot data — features that Sprint now includes as part of its unlimited plan.
+T-Mobile caps video streaming at 480p on its standard unlimited plan; you now pay an extra $10 per month per line for HD video streaming.
+AT&T's unlimited plan has HD video streaming, too, but only if you opt for the more expensive of that carrier's unlimited deals.

 Other Options: For families of four, unlimited data is really the way to go, considering that Verizon's next largest plan — 8GB of 4G data — costs $70 a month, plus $20 per line.
 That's $150 for a family of four.
 A 2GB plans costs $35 plus $20 per line, but it's very difficult to see how a family of four would be able to share that amount of data without running out.

 If there are just two of you, Verizon's unlimited plan will run you $140 a month, access fees included when you sign up for autopay.
 An 8GB plan would cost those same two people $110 a month, while a 4GB plan would run them $90.